Han dynasty: Law and order

 Various cases for rape, physical abuse, and murder were prosecuted in court.
 Women, although usually having fewer rights by custom, were allowed to level civil and criminal charges against men.
 While suspects were jailed, convicted criminals were never imprisoned.
-Instead, punishments were commonly monetary fines, periods of forced hard labor for convicts, and the penalty of death by beheading.
+Instead, punishments were commonly monetary fines, periods of forced hard labour for convicts, and the penalty of death by beheading.
 Early Han punishments of torturous mutilation were borrowed from Qin law.
 A series of reforms abolished mutilation punishments with progressively less-severe beatings by the bastinado.

 Acting as a judge in lawsuits was one of the many duties of the county magistrate and Administrators of commanderies.
 Complex, high-profile, or unresolved cases were often deferred to the Minister of Justice in the capital or even the emperor.
 In each Han county was several districts, each overseen by a chief of police.
-Order in the cities was maintained by government officers in the marketplaces and constables in the neighborhoods.
+Order in the cities was maintained by government officers in the marketplaces and constables in the neighbourhoods.

 Food

 The most common staple crops consumed during Han were wheat, barley, foxtail millet, proso millet, rice, and beans.
 Commonly eaten fruits and vegetables included chestnuts, pears, plums, peaches, melons, apricots, strawberries, red bayberries, jujubes, calabash, bamboo shoots, mustard plant, and taro.
 Domesticated animals that were also eaten included chickens, Mandarin ducks, geese, cows, sheep, pigs, camels, and dogs (various types were bred specifically for food, while most were used as pets).
 Turtles and fish were taken from streams and lakes.
 Commonly hunted game, such as owl, pheasant, magpie, sika deer, and Chinese bamboo partridge were consumed.
-Seasonings included sugar, honey, salt, and soy sauce.
+Seasoning included sugar, honey, salt, and soy sauce.
 Beer and wine were regularly consumed.